Scarabol/ColonyCommandsMod/README.md

 This mods adds a welcome message and automatic announcements to the game.
 See *announcements.example.json* and place it in your savegame folder, like */gamedata/savegames/mysavegamename/announcements.json* to activate them.

+## Events

+This mod adds a simple event system.
+Players with **mods.scarabol.commands.events** permission can start an event with **/eventstart** at any position.
+Then all players are allowed to join using **/eventjoin** or leave the event with **/eventleave**.
+On join the players are warped to the event position.
+On leave players are warped back to their original position before the event.
+Same applies if an event is stopped using **/eventstop**.
+Stopping an event also requires the **mods.scarabol.commands.events** permission.
+There can only be one event at a time.

 ## Colonists Cap

 This mod adds a max capacity for each players colonists number.
 Each colonist beyond the limit will be killed.
 By default there is no limitation.